lijiebin/TreeOne/README.md

 SELECT * FROM `tree` WHERE `level` > 1 AND `branch` = 1 AND `path` > '0';
 ```

-- Get one's all antecedent
+- Get one's all ascendant
 ```sql
 SELECT * FROM `tree` WHERE `level` < 3 AND `branch` = 1 AND `path` < '2.1.2';
 ```